 - Pumpkin seeds, hemp seeds, sunflower seeds, flax seeds, and sesame seeds

-- Protein shakes from whey protein powder, vegan protein powder, or soy protein powder (NB: You shouldn’t rely upon these as a meal replacement.
-But they can help you reach protein targets, especially if you couldn’t consume as much in earlier meals.
+- Protein shakes made from whey protein powder, vegan protein powder, or soy protein powder (Note: Avoid relying on these as meal replacements, but they can help you reach protein goals, especially if you haven't consumed enough in earlier meals).

 “Fish is one of the most common foods that one has to consume when you are on a high protein diet.
 It is full of omega-3 fatty acids that help to lower cholesterol.” - Dr. Priyanka Joshi, PhD, Dietician

 Whey protein is the best protein for fat loss.
 It is rapidly absorbed, facilitating increased muscle-protein synthesis post-exercise, making it an ideal supplement for those aiming to lose fat.

 Yes, protein can help burn body fat without exercise.
 However, if you want to lose weight quickly and efficiently, you should add cardio and weight training to your fitness regimen.